anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The additional processing is the signature of the CA certificate information using the LDevID(Reg) credential resulting in a signed JSON object.
 The CA certificates are provided as base64 encoded x5b.

 ~~~~
+# The CA certificates data with additional registrar signaturer in general
+JWS serialization syntax
 {
-  "payload": {
+  "payload": "BASE64URL(certs)",
-    "x5b": [ "base64encodedvalue==" ],
   "signatures": [
     {
-        "protected": {
+      "protected": "BASE64URL(UTF8(JWS Protected Header))",
-          "alg": "ES256",
-          "x5c": [ "base64encodedvalue==" ]
-        },
       "signature": "base64encodedvalue=="
     }
   ]
 }

+# Decoded payload "certs" representation in JSON syntax
+{
+  "x5b": [
+    "base64encodedvalue==",
+    "base64encodedvalue=="
+  ] TODO: check rename "x5b" to more explanatory e.g. "ca-certs-x5b"?
 }

+# Decoded "JWS Protected Header" representation in JSON syntax
+{
+  "alg": "ES256",
+  "x5c": [
+    "base64encodedvalue==",
+    "base64encodedvalue=="
+  ]
+}
 ~~~~
 {: #PCAC title='Representation of CA certificates data with additional registrar signature' artwork-align="left"}

 The registrar-agent has now finished the exchanges with the domain registrar and can supply the voucher-response (from MASA via Registrar), the CA certificates, and the enrollment-response (LDevID certificate, from CA via Registrar) to the pledge.
-It can close the TLS connection to the domain registrar and provide the objects to the pledge(s).
+It can close the TLS connection to the domain registrar and can provide the responses to the pledge(s).
-The content of the response objects is defined by the voucher {{RFC8366}} and the certificate {{RFC5280}}.
+The content of the responses are defined by the voucher {{RFC8366}} and the certificate {{RFC5280}}.

 ### Response Object Supply by Registrar-Agent to Pledge {#exchanges_uc2_3}

-The following description assumes that the registrar-agent has obtained the response objects from the domain registrar.
+The following description assumes that the registrar-agent has obtained the responses from the domain registrar.
 It will re-start the interaction with the pledge.
 To contact the pledge, it may either discover the pledge as described in {{discovery_uc2_ppa}} or use stored information from the first contact with the pledge.